 Total Knee Replacement: Follow up, Rehabilitation and Sports with Prosthesis

-Immediately following hospitalisation, a three to four week rehabilitation takes place either as an outpatient or in a rehabilitation centre.
+Immediately after hospitalization, a three- to four-week rehabilitation program takes place, either as an outpatient or in a rehabilitation centre.

 What can you do to make a knee replacement last longer?

-- Make sure you continue your daily physical exercises after leaving the rehab centre.
+- Make sure that you continue your daily physical exercises after leaving the rehab centre.

 - Avoid kneeling

 - Avoid lifting and carrying heavy loads

 - Participate only in sports that are gentle on the joints (such as swimming, gymnastics or cycling).